 Lean East has several current clients who continually learn from larger companies in the same industry.
-Worthy Rivals serve geographically different markets and do not compete, making sharing systems, tools, strategy and processes possible.
+Worthy Rivals serve geographically different markets and do not compete, making sharing systems, tools, strategies, and processes possible.
 These worthy rivals will often come up in conversation as a comparison, and it is common to hear the question, “How does company X deal with this issue?”

 Prepare for Existential Flexibility

-Sinek defines Existential Flexibility as “the capacity to initiate an extreme disruption to a business model or strategic course in order to more effectively advance a Just Cause.”
+In The Infinite Game, Simon Sinek defines Existential Flexibility as “the capacity to initiate an extreme disruption to a business model or strategic course in order to more effectively advance a Just Cause.”

-Infinite minded leaders who see that their current path is restricting the team’s ability to achieve the Just Cause must adapt.
+Infinite-minded leaders who see that their current path is restricting the team’s ability to achieve the Just Cause must adapt.
 They must flex even if it means abandoning or disrupting their existing business model.

 Sinek notes several companies who lost sight of their Just Cause and didn’t adapt when they should have, including Eastman Kodak who elected to not pursue their own digital imaging technology.
 Sinek also shares the example of Walt Disney flexing and selling his stake in Walt Disney Productions (as the organization became too large and profit-focused) so he could pursue his dream of building Disneyland.